Snoring - adults

 - Lose weight, if you are overweight.

 - Try over-the-counter, drug-free nasal strips that help widen the nostrils.
-(These are not intended as treatments for sleep apnea.)
+(These are not treatments for sleep apnea.)

 Call your health care provider if

-- Excessive daytime drowsiness, morning headaches, recent weight gain, awakening in the morning not feeling rested, or change in your level of attention, concentration, or memory
+- A change in your level of attention, concentration, or memory

-- Episodes of no breathing (apnea) -- your partner may need to tell you if this is happening
+- Episodes of no breathing (apnea) -- your partner may need to tell you if you are snoring loudly or making choking and gasping sounds

 What to expect at your health care provider's office

-Your doctor will ask questions to evaluate your snoring and perform a physical exam, paying careful attention to your throat, mouth, and neck.
+Your health care provider will ask questions to evaluate your snoring.
+You will also have a physical exam that focuses on your throat, mouth, and neck.

 Questions may include the following (some of which your partner might have to answer):